mkuegeler/MarkupGenerator.jl/README.md

 The following example shows the **svg** element of an SVG application and its attributes.
 [SVG](https://www.w3.org/TR/SVG11/intro.html) stands for Scalable Vector Graphics and is an application of XML to create highly detailed, resolution-independent, two-dimensional images in a truly portable format.

-The JSON file **"SVG.json"** contains common SVG elements.
+The JSON file **"svg.json"** in directory "test" contains common SVG elements.
 By following the scheme of the file, any other markup language can be invoked in a similar manner.

 Load the JSON file from the test directory:
 ```julia